in Best practices, KB - Good practices, Uncategorized by Blazej Szperlinski @ June 27, 2012

 Let’s face it, traditional models of leadership are obscure.
 Naturalistic concepts of God given authority are no longer applicable.
 Outdated, functional models where the boss orders and employee delivers seem pretentious and childish.
 Autocratism works well in the army, whereas consensus and participation should be the goal of top business decision makers, for example board members.
 However it won’t work in a call center.

-Leader training, according to MindFlash should be focused on developing those skills which managers lack.
+Leader training, according to MindFlash (link no longer available) should be focused on developing those skills which managers lack.
 This infographic showcases the numbers.

 A fresh and useful concept is a mix of situational and transactional leadership.
 Optimal for leading skilled staff, it combines classic Laissez-faire with a firm understanding on how tasks are to be executed.
 By delegating responsibility downward, avoiding micromanagement, and treating each task as a transaction between leader and executor, you can create an ambition driven environment, in which both employees and business’ thrive.